jorishr/notes-on-javascript/_basics/type_coercion/objects_type_coercion.md

 {}+[]+{}+[1]	//-> '0[object Object]1'
 /*
-All operands are non-primitive values of the object type so + starts with the leftmost triggering numeric conversion but the value of those objects are the objects themselves and not usefull.
+All operands are non-primitive values of the object type so + starts with the leftmost triggering numeric conversion but the value of those objects are the objects themselves and not useful.
 Thus we get string conversion.

 The trick here is that first {} is not considered as an object literal, but rather as a block declaration statement, so it's ignored.